GoogleCloudPlatform/bank-of-anthos/README.md

     --machine-type=n1-standard-2 --num-nodes=4
 ```

-4. Deploy the demo JWT public key to the cluster as a Secret.
+4. **Deploy the demo JWT public key** to the cluster as a Secret.
 This key is used for user account creation and authentication.

 ```
 kubectl apply -f ./extras/jwt/jwt-secret.yaml
 ```

-5. Deploy the sample app to the cluster.
+5. **Deploy the sample app to the cluster.**

 ```
 kubectl apply -f ./kubernetes-manifests

 ```

-6. Wait for pods to be ready.
+6. **Wait for the Pods to be ready.**

 ```
 kubectl get pods